instayu/html-5-calander/YUI-3.8.0-Change-History-Rollup.md

   allows BaseCore subclasses to mix-in BaseObservable at runtime, bringing their functionality up to that of `Y.Base`.

 ## Color Change History

+* #2532955 Addressed issue in which click events were not firing on elements outside of chart in ios.

+## Color Change History